 - Try raising the blade holder a little ways up in the blade holder seat (~1/16").
-If the blade is too close to the material, not enough force is being invoked. - Make sure your material is pressed firmly onto a clean and sticky mat (assuming you are cutting a material such as paper or cardstock). - Your material may require two passes.
+If the blade is too close to the material, not enough force is being invoked. - Make sure your material is pressed firmly onto a clean and sticky mat (assuming you are cutting a material such as paper or cardstock). - You may need to increase the force.
+Try raising it by a setting of 10 and repeat the cut. - Your material may require two passes.
 If a material is not homogenous or if it is heavily textured, using two passes is sometimes needed to get the entire shape cut cleanly.
 Also, if the material has been exposed to humidity, then it will become difficult to cut in one pass.
-You can dry paper and cardstock in a 100 degree oven for half an hour or so to release the moisture.
+You can dry paper and cardstock in a slightly heated oven for around 15 minutes or so to release the moisture.
+Preheat the oven at the lowest temperature and then turn it off before putting your paper into the oven.